aallyn/GMRI_Rocker/README.md

 # Working with Digital Ocean
 The above steps work great for using my local machine.
 Though, there is some additional work when it comes to trying to use the container on a remote server, like DigitalOcean.
 For that, I substituted in the following steps between steps 4 and 5 above.

+Generate a new public key on your local machine and copy it (https://dev.to/gamebusterz/digitalocean-permission-denied-publickey-168p)

 5b.
 Set up DigitalOcean account and specify a new droplet
 - Go to https://www.digitalocean.com/
-- Set up a new account if necessary and then submit a ticket to request access to all of the droplet options (some of these are likely greyed out until you do this)
+- Set up a new account if necessary and then submit a ticket to request access to all of the droplet options (some of these are likely greyed out until you do this)  - Copy over your key
 - Create a new project
-- Deploy a new droplet within the new project, use the Ubuntu option
+- Deploy a new droplet within the new project, use the Ubuntu option and select the ssh key you copied over
 - Copy droplet IP address

 6b.
 Install docker on the DigitalOcean droplet